By Alfred S. Regnery

 Some of the highlights included an afternoon at Pella, the 4th Century BC capital of Macedonia.
 The ancient city — the foundations, walls, streets still well preserved — covered over 1,000 acres and comprised one of the most sophisticated urban complexes of the ancient world, including a vast array of buildings, temples, fortifications, and even private residences as large as 30,000 square feet.

 Even more interesting, however, was Philippi, founded in 350 BC and renamed, in the second century BC, by Philip II, father of Alexander the Great, and the site of the Christian church to which the Apostle Paul wrote his famous Epistle to the Philippians.
 Even grander than Pella, hundreds of acres of ruins, foundations, streets, pillars and parts of buildings remain.
-Paul, together with Luke and Timothy, arrived there on their first trip into Europe — along the Via Egnatia — were imprisoned in a little dungeon, and eventually, after escaping as a result of an earthquake, founded the first Christian church in Europe.
+Paul, together with Luke and Timothy, arriving there on their first trip into Europe — along the Via Egnatia — were imprisoned in a little dungeon, and eventually, after escaping as a result of an earthquake, founded the first Christian church in Europe.